pietrushnic/old_blog/source/about/index.markdown

 footer: true
 ---

-{% img left /assets/images/profile_photo.png 190 400 %}
+{% img left /assets/images/photo.jpg 210 210 %}
 #### Who am I ? ####

 I will answer like _well trained_ corporate worker: `Very good question!` In this situation it means _hard question_.

 I'm probably another linux enthusiast with extrovert tendencies who decide to create own blog.
+My name is Piotr Król  by some known as pietrushnic.
+I live in Gdansk, Pomeranian District of Poland.
 </br>
 #### Where you can find me ? ####